Privacy Policy

 All of your information is stored in the following European Economic Area (EEA) countries country: the UK.

 Other than to comply with any legal obligations to which we are subject (compliance with a court order, for example), we do not intend to transfer your information outside the EEA or to an international organisation.
-In the unlikely event that we are required to transfer your information outside the EEA (or to an international organisation) for such a purpose, we will ensure appropriate safeguards and protections are in place
+In the unlikely event that we are required to transfer your information outside the EEA (or to an international organisation) for such a purpose, we will ensure appropriate safeguards and protections are in place.

 Your rights in relation to your information

-Subject to certain limitations on certain rights, you have the following rights in relation to your information, which you can exercise by writing to Sinclair Taylor at Trillium House, First Floor, 32 New Street, St. Neots Cambridgeshire PE19 1AJ or sending an email to lstpin@sinclairtaspbotylor.co.uk:
+Subject to certain limitations on certain rights, you have the following rights in relation to your information, which you can exercise by writing to Sinclair Taylor at Trillium House, First Floor, 32 New Street, St. Neots Cambridgeshire PE19 1AJ or sending an email to compliance@sinclairtaylor.co.uk

-In accordance with Article 77 of the General Data Protection Regulation, you also have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your habitual residence, place of work or of an alleged infringement of the General Data Protection Regulation.
+4. 4.
+To object to the processing of your information for certain purposes (for further information, see the section below entitled Your right to object to the processing of your information for certain purposes); and in accordance with Article 77 of the General Data Protection Regulation, you also have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your habitual residence, place of work or of an alleged infringement of the General Data Protection Regulation.
+For the purposes of the UK, the supervisory authority is the Information Commissioner’s Office (ICO), the contact details of which are available here

 The above rights are provided in summary form only and certain limitations apply to many of these rights.
 For further information about your rights in relation to your information, including any limitations which apply, please visit the following pages on the ICO’s website: